CESNET/dp3/docs/hooks.md

 - **Ingestion-time** hooks see the incoming task or datapoint.
 - **Periodic / already-in-system** hooks see persisted data (`master_record`) or snapshot-time derived values.

+A hook can be registered only once in the same hook context.
+Registering the same callback again for the same hook type and entity or attribute raises `ValueError`.
+The same callback can still be bound to different entities, attributes, hook types, or dependency contexts.

 ## Quick hook placement guide

 Use this as a fast way to choose the right hook family.